Linda Albertini

-Linda Albertini (April 13, 1894?) was an Italian silent film actress.
+Linda Albertini (13 April 1894?) was an Italian silent film actress.
 She starred in adventure films and was originally a circus acrobat.
-She is noted for playing a newly emerging female role during and after the First World War, which had been characterized as a strong, dauntless, and athletic woman.
+She is noted for playing a newly emerging female role during and after the First World War, which had been characterised as a strong, dauntless, and athletic woman.

 Albertini was the wife of Luciano Albertini, an Italian actor, who also founded his own film company.